 It’s a lot easier to stick to a Mediterranean diet in summer when all the farms and markets are abundant with fresh fruits and vegetables.
 Sticking to a Mediterranean diet In winter is not as easy.

-One of the tenets of the Mediterranean diet is to eat with the seasons.
-This may be easier if you live in Greece or Southern Italy where the weather is milder.
+One of the tenants of the Mediterranean diet is to eat with the seasons.
+That may be easier if you live in Greece or Southern Italy where the weather is milder.
 But living on the east coast of the United States is a different story.

 However, I have faith in Mother Earth and know that she offers up the foods we need at this time of year.
-In the winter, root vegetables are prevalent, as are leafy greens, and cruciferous vegetables like broccoli and cauliflower.
-Fruits like apples, pears, and various citrus fruits like oranges, grapefruit, and lemons are what our bodies need.
+In the winter root vegetables are prevalent, as are leafy greens, and cruciferous vegetables like broccoli and cauliflower.
+Fruits like apples, pears, and various citrus like oranges, grapefruit, and lemons, are what our bodies need.

 Here are tips for sticking to a Mediterranean diet in winter:

 Soups – I love the warmth and comfort of soups in the cold weather.
-I make vegetable soups like Creamy Carrot, Root Vegetable, and chicken-based soups like Tortellini in Brodo, or my easy Chicken Noodle.
+I make vegetable soups like Creamy Carrot, Roasted Butternut Squash, and chicken-based soups like Tortellini in Brodo, or Chicken Noodle.
 I even have my healing witches’ brew, Garlic Broth.
 Soups are nourishing and easy to make.
 They reheat easily too, so make a big batch and enjoy it twice.